 Engineering technologists often work with engineers and scientists, especially in research and product development, building or setting up equipment, preparing and conducting experiments, analyzing results, or making prototype versions of newly designed equipment.
 Others work in quality control – inspecting products and processes, performing tests, and collecting data.
 In manufacturing, they may assist in product design, development, or production.
 In many cases, it is the technologist who takes ideas and turns them into reality.

-The roles of engineering technologists are critical.
+technologists are critical.
 They must be able to produce practical and workable results, install and operate technical systems, devise hardware from concepts, develop and produce products, service machines and systems, manage construction and production processes, and provide sales support for technical products and systems.